symlex/symlex/README.md

 - `app/config/web.yml` is used to configure Web (HTTP) applications (bootstrapped in web/app.php)
 - `app/config/console.yml` is used to configure command-line applications (bootstrapped in app/console)

 These files are in the same format you know from Symfony 2.
 In addition to the regular services, they also contain the actual application as a service ("app").
-This provides a uniform approach for bootstrapping Web and command-line applications using the same kernel.
+This provides a uniform approach for bootstrapping Web and command-line applications with the same kernel.

 *Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
 You have to delete the cache after updating the configuration.*

 Bootstrapping
 -------------
-A light-weight kernel is used to bootstrap the application.
-It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app:
+A light-weight kernel bootstraps the application.
+It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app by calling `run()`:

 ```
 <?php